steamedhams42/LearnOpenGL/README.md

-# This repo has been repurposed by Jeff to learn OpenGL.
+# This repo has been repurposed by me to learn OpenGL.
 Link to tutorial: https://learnopengl.com/Getting-started/Hello-Window.

 To find the base cmake template switch to `main` branch and clone from there.